ihh/wikimess/README.md

 - `^tags` (set by default to the message tags; if modified, will override the message tags)
 - `^prevtags` (tags for the previous message)

-# Template directory syntax
+# Template directory

-Files in the `data/templates` directory define the built-in templates and have the following syntax
+Files in the [data/templates](data/templates) directory define the built-in templates for messages.

+## Template directory syntax

+Templates can be specified in JSON or in the following plaintext shorthand

 ~~~~
 @template_author>Template title#past_tag1 past_tag2#future_tag1 future_tag2 future_tag3